gaoyuankidult/adaptive-map-game/README.md

 First, we need to use `tobii_preprocessing.py` script in the folder glassesCalibration.

-To do this, we have to
+To do this, we have to firs preprocess the data

 `python ./PreprocessingKit/glassesCalibration/gazeMappingPipeline/tobii_preprocessing.py ../../../tobii_file/ ../../../data`